Manifest Responds to Criticism Over Timing of 'No More Sleep' Release With Kwesi Arthur

 "It might surprise you to find out that audiences can walk and chew gum at the same time."

-Manifest's reply to the fan's criticism is below.
+Manifest's reply on X to the fan's criticism of the upcoming single's timing is below:

 The performance placed him among an elite line-up of acts representing different corners of the music world at one of the tournament's biggest fan events.